PhilippeDoucette/FCND-Controls-CPP/README.md

 ### The Code ###

-For the project, the majority of my code modifications are in `src/QuadControl.cpp`.
-I added a few variables to `src/QuadControl.h` that I used for debugging and tuning.
+For the project, the majority of my code modifications are in `QuadControl.cpp`.
+I added a few variables to `QuadControl.h` that I used for debugging and tuning.

 I tuned `QuadControlParams.txt` while writing the controller code and running scenarios.

-The syntax of the config files is as follows:

-I wrote two additional scenarios to help me tune the PID controller.
-'6_Vertical.txt' flies the quads straight up and down (by modifying the start/end trajectories).
+I wrote two additional scenarios to help me tune the PID controller:
+ `6_Vertical.txt` flies the quads straight up and down (by modifying the start/end trajectories).
 I could then examine the overshoot and tune the kpVelZ parameter.
-7_Horizontal.txt is really just a drastic version of '4_Nonidealities' that I could modify for my own needs without polluting scenario 4.
+ `7_Horizontal.txt` is really just a drastic version of `4_Nonidealities` that I could modify for my own needs without polluting scenario

 ### The Simulator ###